larsonjj/generator-yeogurt/README.md

 - `grunt serve`<br>
 Starts up a development server that watches for local file changes and automatically reloads them to the browser.

+- `grunt serve:dist`<br>
+Runs `grunt build` and starts up a server that loads up the generated production-ready files.

 - `grunt test`<br>
 Runs JSHint and Karma to lint and unit test JavaScript, respectively.